 The Lingen Fund

 Some funds are available for students studying Classics to go abroad to research.
+The maximum award is normally £300.
 Students who are eligible should discuss their application with the Fellow and Tutor in Classics, Dr Gail Trimble.

 Modern Languages – Year Abroad Fund

-Students spending a year abroad can apply to the Modern Languages tutors for a small grant to help with the expenses involved in attendance at a language course abroad.
+Modern linguists studying two languages can apply for a grant of up to £300 to help with expenses relating to the second language during their year abroad.
 They should discuss this with Professor Jonathan Mallinson or Dr Maria Blanco.

 Levine Bursaries for undergraduates